Explore the GalapagosJanuary 7-17, 2024

 You’ll arrive in Quito, Ecuador on January 6th and enjoy a good night’s sleep at a comfortable hotel before your early morning flight to the Galapagos tomorrow (Please note that this hotel night is not included in order to give you more options!)

 January 7 You’ll fly from Quito, Ecuador to Baltra Island this morning (via Guayaquil).
 We will meet you at the Baltra airport in the Galapagos and we’ll begin our adventure with a charter flight to the relaxed island of Isabela.

 January 8 Explore the nearby Tintoreras on a walking and snorkeling excursion to see marine iguanas, sea lions, sea turtles & more.

-January 9 Walk on volcanic ‘tunnels’ and snorkel (hopefully!) with seahorses and penguins at the iconic Los Tunules excursion.
+January 9 Today we’ll walk on volcanic ‘tunnels’ and snorkel with seahorses and penguins (hopefully!) on the iconic Los Tunules excursion.

 January 10-11 Today and tomorrow you have one included activity: a hike to Sierra Negra volcano or a guided kayaking & snorkeling trip in the bay.
 The rest of your time is free for relaxing on the beach, visiting the tortoise breeding center and flamingo lagoon, walking or biking through the wetlands, snorkeling from Concha de Perla (or you can choose to do the volcano or kayaking journey if you chose the other one!)